colinjeanne/stop-lang/readme.md

 ### ALTER string number
 The `ALTER` command moves the first label with the given name in the list of commands to the specified command index.
-The command takes a string for the label's name and an integer representing the index to which the label will be moved.
+The command takes a string or `UNDEFINED` for the label's name and an integer representing the index to which the label will be moved.
+If the label's name is `UNDEFINED` then the label is removed.
+If the label does not yet exist, it is added.

 The index is interpreted MOD the number of commands.